Olive-bellied sunbird: Ecology

 The olive-bellied sunbird moves about singly or in pairs, or sometimes in groups of about six birds.
 It forages in the lower parts of the canopy, feeding on caterpillars, beetles, spiders, nectar, flowers and seeds.
 The male is territorial and will drive away members of its species as well as tiny sunbirds.
 The nest is a straggly affair formed from grasses, strips of bark and leaves, and lined with fine material.
 Incubation is done entirely by the female.

 Status

-The olive-bellied sunbird is a common species with a very wide range, and the population trend is thought to be steady.
+The olive-bellied sunbird is a common species with a very wide range.
+Although the population trend is thought to be declining as a result of declinging forest cover, the decline is not fast enough to be alarming.
 No particular threats have been identified and the International Union for Conservation of Nature has assessed the bird's conservation status as being of "least concern".